ansys/ansys-sphinx-theme/doc/source/user_guide/extensions.rst

 Extensions
 ==========

-This page contains the extensions shipped extensions that seamlessly integrate with our theme to enhance documentation functionality
+This page contains the extensions shipped extensions that seamlessly integrate with this theme to enhance documentation functionality

 Linkcode extension